coq/coq/doc/sphinx/proof-engine/ltac.rst

    branches or combinations of hypotheses, or inside the right-hand side of the selected branch even if it has backtracking points.

-   .. exn:: No matching clauses for match goal
+   .. exn:: No matching clauses for match goal.

       No clause succeeds, i.e. all matching patterns, if any, fail at the application of the right-hand-side.